FZJ-JSC/JUBE/docs/glossar.rst

    result
       Create a result table.

-      If no benchmark id is given, a combined result view of all available benchmarks in given directory will be created.
+      If no benchmark id is given, last benchmark found in directory will be used.
+If multiple benchmarks are selected (e.g. by using ``--id all``), a combined result view of all available benchmarks in the given directory will be created.
 If benchmark directory is missing, current directory will be used.

    benchmark_tag
       The main benchmark definition